"I've been wearing your socks for 3 days straight, I don't even want to take them off!" - Verena

 And of course, we learned about the era that was named after the former name of the city of Tokyo - the longest period of peace in Japanese history.
 A time commonly associated with the flourishing of art and culture, horticulture, crafts, etc. Then of course we wanted to learn more ...

-Already during our studies, we felt that things were going wrong in the fashion industry.
-As we gain growing knowledge of the history and state of the art of the textile industry, this vage feeling gives way to horror.
-So we continue to research and embark on a transparent search for better solutions.
+Even during our studies we had a clear idea that things were going wrong in the fashion industry.
+Proportionally to the growing knowledge about the history and status quo of the textile industry, this intuition sometimes gives way to outright horror.
+So we continue to deal with it and embark on a transparent search for better solutions.